Great Cumbrae: Transport

-A Caledonian MacBrayne car ferry connects the island with Largs, Ayrshire on the Scottish mainland.
+A Caledonian MacBrayne car ferry connects the island with Largs, North Ayrshire on the Scottish mainland.
 Millport pier dates from 1833 and that at Largs from 1845.

 Millport was served by Clyde steamers until the 1960s.
 Largs is now a regular calling point for PS Waverley.
 For nearly 20 years from 1967, passenger ferry, MV Keppel crossed to Millport pier.
 In early April 1977, car ferry MV Isle of Cumbrae took up the crossing to Cumbrae Slip and continued until the sisters MV Loch Striven and MV Loch Linnhe arrived in the summer of 1986.
 A larger ferry, MV Loch Shira, built at Ferguson Shipbuilders in Port Glasgow, entered service on 2 June 2007.
 At peak times, she is partnered by one of the original Loch class vessels.